Running a podcast sounds fun until the problems hit.

 Legal issues can sideline your show if you’re not careful.
 You always need a podcast guest to sign your form to avoid:

-3. Financial losses: Legal battles are expensive, and guests might demand compensation.
-Even if you’re in the right, defending yourself without a signed release form can cost a fortune.
+- Financial losses: Legal battles are expensive, and guests might end up demanding payment.
+Even if you’re in the right, defending yourself without a signed release form can cost a fortune in legal protection when you could just take the episode down.

-4. Platform compliance issues: Many podcast hosting platforms have terms of service requiring you to own the rights to all uploaded content.
+- Platform compliance issues: Many podcast hosting platforms have terms of service requiring you to own the rights to all uploaded content.
 A release form helps you tick that box.

 When to Share Your Podcast Guest Release Form